 Even in niche industries such as software design and programming, reviews are becoming a driving force in marketing and profitability.
 Consumers in important positions, such as CEOs and executives, research their buying options well before pulling the trigger.
 Customer reviews drive traffic, increase brand loyalty, and improve revenue so they must be included in your marketing strategy to maximize revenue potential.
 These reviews also have to be aggregated in more places than your amazon product page or website, however.
 This short guide will teach how to get customer reviews and use them to drive more conversions.

-When directing your customer to leave reviews during an outreach campaign, whether it is on TrustRadius or your own webpage, make sure you are sending them links to the actual product they are reviewing.
+When directing your customer to leave reviews during an outreach campaign, whether it is on TrustRadius, through helpdesk software, or your own webpages, make sure you are sending them links to the actual product they are reviewing.
 Sending them to the home page and making them seek out the place where they are going to leave a review is not an effective way to engage.
 Make reviewing as easy as possible for the consumer.
+Using a tool like HelpScout or one of its alternatives can make managing the review process even simpler.

 Send emails to your customers and ask them to review the product that they purchased.
 You can also offer your customers incentives for reviewing such as gift cards or exclusive offers.
 Keep in mind that you want to target a broad set of customers to get a representative sample of responses and avoid cherry picking reviewers.
 This can help you represent the different personas and use cases for your product or service.